 As we have covered in this article, there are no hard and fast rules when it comes to becoming a Paralegal.
 While that means that you have greater flexibility and more options, it also means that there is no definitive length of time that it takes to become a Paralegal.

-For example, some Paralegal apprenticeships - such as this one offered by the CILEx Law School - take 24 months to complete, while someone studying a law degree will spend 3 years at university before they have their first Paralegal job.
+For example, some Paralegal apprenticeships - take 24 months to complete, while someone studying a law degree will spend 3 years at university before they have their first Paralegal job.
 The time taken to become a Paralegal by experience could be longer still, depending on how quickly you climb the career ladder.